Asymptotic Accelerated Expansion in String Theory and the Swampland: Axion stabilization

 the terms dominating in $\lambda$ for each $M^{\phi}_{ij}$ component will be those with $\vec{\varrho}_{\bm{l}}$ linear, for which only the Gram matrix term appears.
 The rest of contributions are totally subleading for $\lambda\rightarrow\infty$.
 We thus conclude that the axion mass matrix $M^{\phi}$ is semi-positive definite for large enough $\lambda$, and thus the stabilized axions will be in a minimum of the potential or a flat direction.\\

-Back to said not stabilized axions, belonging to the flat $\tilde\Pi^{N,N_N}$, as explained in Appendix \ref{APP H damp ax}, even if they have some initial velocity $\phi^i(0)'\neq 0$, the Hubble damping of the expanding Universe will stop them from reaching arbitrarily high values, thus remaining in the growth sector regime in which we were working, at least as long as we remain in the slow-roll regime.
+Back to said not stabilized axions, belonging to the flat $\tilde\Pi^{N,N_N}$, as explained in Appendix \ref{APP H damp ax}, even if they have some initial velocity $\phi^i(0)'\neq 0$, the Hubble damping of the expanding Universe will stop them from reaching arbitrarily high values, thus remaining in the growth sector regime in which we were working.

 Note that in some cases the axionic functions $\|\rho_{\bm{l}}\|^2_\infty$ become null when stabilizing (as happens when a single function stabilizes some axion).
 This must be taken into account as then it is possible that when for the saxionic trajectory $\beta^i{\Delta l}^{\rm dom}_i=0$ there are no subleading terms sending the saxions to infinity along the attractor manifold.\\